From predicting to learning dissipation from pair correlations of active liquids: Introduction

-Importantly, the dissipation induced by microscopic energy fluxes has recently attracted much attention, since it measures the cost to drive the dynamics into nonequilibrium states~\cite{Shim2016, Suma2017, Junco2018, Spinney2018, Murrell2018, Murrell2019} and to extract work with original protocols~\cite{Zakine2017, Pietzonka2019, Liao2020, Ekeh2020, Kroy2020}.
-In particular, it has been shown that dissipation constrains the transport of active particles~\cite{Suri2019, Suri2020}, and that changing dissipation with a dynamical bias yields changes in material properties~\cite{Suri2019}, up to some phase transitions~\cite{Nemoto2019, Suri2020, GrandPre2020}.
+The dissipation induced by microscopic energy fluxes has recently attracted much attention, since it measures the cost to drive the dynamics into nonequilibrium states~\cite{Junco2018, Murrell2019} and to extract work with original protocols~\cite{Pietzonka2019, Liao2020, Ekeh2020}.
+In particular, it has been shown that dissipation constrains the transport of active particles~\cite{Suri2019, Suri2020}, and that changing dissipation with a dynamical bias changes material properties~\cite{Suri2019}, ultimately inducing phase transitions~\cite{Nemoto2019, Suri2020, GrandPre2020}.
 Moreover, the dissipation can be connected to some mechanical properties, such as the so-called active pressure, of certain isotropic active matter models~\cite{Solon2015}.

-Despite recent advancements, understanding how to control quantitatively the dynamics and structure of many-body active systems, for instance by appropriately tuning external parameters, remains largely an open challenge~\cite{Gompper_2020}.
-A large part of the theoretical approaches used to predict the structure of active fluids generally rely on either equilibrium mappings~\cite{Szamel2015, Rein2016, Wittmann2017, Wittmann2017b, Szamel2019} or weak-interaction approximations~\cite{Suri2019, Suri2020}, thus limiting their applicability.
+Despite such advancements, understanding how to quantitatively predict the dynamics and structure of many-body active systems remains largely an open challenge~\cite{Gompper_2020}.
+Many of the theoretical approaches used to predict the structure of active matter rely on either equilibrium mappings~\cite{Szamel2015, Rein2016, Wittmann2017b, Szamel2019} or weak-interaction approximations~\cite{Suri2019, Suri2020}, thus limiting their applicability.

-In this work, we use tools from liquid-state theories and machine learning to take on these challenges.
-We construct a novel mean-field theory whose applicability and ease of implementation surpasses existing approaches, and which yields quantitative insights into the connection between the static two-point density correlations and the rate of energy dissipation.
-Our results provide a gateway towards controlling the structure of a nonequilibrium many-body system by tuning the dissipation rate, and it demonstrates how artificial intelligence can potentially guide such a control.
+In this work (along with its companion paper in~\cite{Tociu2022}), we use tools from liquid-state theories and machine learning to take on these challenges.
+We develop a mean-field theory which quantitatively connects the rate of energy dissipation to static two-point density correlations and whose applicability and ease of implementation surpasses existing approaches.
+Our results provide a gateway towards controlling the structure and properties of a nonequilibrium many-body system through tuning the dissipation rate, and they also demonstrate how machine learning may be harnessed to guide such a process.
+For instance, there is a close connection between active pressure and dissipation for certain models of active matter~\cite{Solon2015}, and here we express dissipation purely in terms of the isotropic two-body configurational correlation function.
+This suggests that we can anticipate how the pressure of a non-equilibrium active liquid is directly related to isotropic two-body correlations.
+Such a \emph{virial}-like connection may provide intuition for how the structure of a non-equilibrium fluid may change as external force conditions are modulated.